Disc jockey: Radio DJs

 Radio DJs or radio personalities introduce and play music broadcasts on AM, FM, digital, or Internet radio stations.

-Dancehall/reggae deejays
+Dancehall and reggae deejays

 In Jamaican music, a deejay (DJ) is a reggae or dancehall musician who sings and "toasts" (recites poetry) to an instrumental riddim.
-Deejays are not to be confused with DJs from other music genres like hip hop, where they select and play music.
-Dancehall/reggae DJs who select riddims to play are called selectors.
+Deejays are not to be confused with DJs from other music genres, like hip-hop, where they select and play music.
+Dancehall and reggae DJs who select riddims to play are called selectors.
 Deejays whose style is nearer to singing are sometimes called singjays.